-Traffic Jams has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Traffic Jams which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Speaker Indicator: Textual captions indicate who is speaking.
 This can also be indicated visually in the game with character icons or placing text in speech bubbles next to the person speaking.